Calico-Care/Calico/supabase/functions/auth.md

 1. The mobile/web app receives a `session_jwt` from Stytch Consumer after login (magic link or password).
 2. The app sends the JWT to the `auth-verify-consumer` edge function with `Authorization: Bearer <session_jwt>` header.
-3. On success, the edge function returns the `PatientAuthResult`, which the client stores in its session context.
+3. On success, the edge function returns the `AuthResponse`, which the client stores in its session context.
 4. The client can now call tenant-scoped APIs using the returned `org_id` (or prompt for `org_ids` selection for multi-org patients).

 If the function does not find a pending invitation matching the user's email, it returns a 404 error, which should be handled by prompting the user to contact support or ensuring they were properly invited.